carpentries-incubator/ml4bio-workshop/scripts/README.md

 If the `ml4bio` environment does not already exist, the script creates it and installs the required Python packages, including ml4bio.
 There are different scripts for each operating system:
 - `install_launch_linux.sh` is a bash shell script for Linux.
-- `install_launch_mac.command` is a bash shell script for Mac OS, but it has not been tested.
+- `install_launch_mac.command` is a bash shell script for Mac OS.
 - `install_launch_windows.bat` is a batch file for Windows.

+You may need to make the script executable.
 If the Python environment has already been configured externally, the scripts are not required.
 Type `ml4bio` from the command line to launch the GUI.